-Bible Study: Our Heavenly Bodies
+Bible Study Our Heavenly Bodies

-Question: What are some of the common views that people believe about our heavenly bodies?
+Group Question: What are some of the common views that people believe about our heavenly bodies?

 Note: Here are a few common views that people hold.
 Let your group guess.
 See how many other beliefs arise.

-- We be a spirits, ghosts.
+- We will be spirits, ghosts.

 - We will be angels.